-Equipment Location and Notes First Aid Kit 1 Inside work vehicle and at the J.H.
-Baxter Facility Fire Extinguisher Inside work vehicle and at the J.H.
-Baxter Facility Mobile Phones On workers Traffic Cones Will be used as needed when collecting samples within 5 feet of edge of road shoulder Walkie Talkies N/A Water or Other Fluid Replenishment Inside work vehicle Eye Wash In work vehicle and at the J.H.
-Baxter Facility Chemical Spill Kit At the J.H.
-Baxter Facility but generally N/A for GSI led work
+rabio 21 Garoty and Other Equipment Ecoations

+Equipment Location and Notes

+First Aid Kit1 Inside work vehicle

+Fire Extinguisher Inside work vehicle

+Mobile Phones On workers

+Traffic Cones Will be used as needed and supplied by contractor

+Walkie Talkies N/A

+Water or Other Fluid Replenishment Inside work vehicle

+Eye Wash In work vehicle

+Chemical Spill Kit N/A for GSI.
+Contractor will supply.